Estevenson1994/CV/README.md

 #### Makers Academy (December 2018 - March 2019)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious and passionate about code. [to be completed]
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner [to be completed]
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator [to be completed]

 - OOP, TDD, MVC, DDD
 - Agile/XP